alecshub/age-model-interpolation-function/README.md

 Here I develop a function that interpolates ages for a given isotope stratigraphy dataset based on an age model of tie points.
 The function also produces some summary statistics for depths with multiple samples.
 Through plotting the results, we can examine a history of Earth’s climate over the last 150,000 years, which spans the last glacial cycle.
 This record is conveniently plotted with time on the x axis rather than depth, made possible by this age model interpolation function.

+In my own research, I use this function to place sediment cores on age models.
+These analyses will be included in a publication, currently under review in *Paleoceanography*.

 Dataset citations:
 Channell, J. E. T., Hodell, D. A., & Lehman, B. (1997).
 Relative geomagnetic paleointensity and δ18O at ODP Site 983 (Gardar Drift, North Atlantic) since 350 ka.
 Earth and Planetary Science Letters, 153(1–2), 103–118. https://doi.org/10.1016/s0012-821x(97)00164-7